 Thank you for joining AVA on the St. Pete waterfront!
 We are happy to have served over 4,500 riders over four months.
 AVA will return to Pinellas County this summer to visit the coastal community of Dunedin.

-AVA is introducing the cutting-edge technology of Autonomous Vehicles to Pinellas County, starting with the Downtown Waterfront of St. Petersburg.
-PSTA has partnered with Beep to bring our riders the first autonomous vehicle in the Tampa Bay Area to share the road with personal vehicles.
+AVA is introducing the cutting-edge technology of Autonomous Vehicles to Pinellas County.
+PSTA is working to bring our riders the first autonomous vehicle in the Tampa Bay Area to share the road with personal vehicles.